Procedural Island Generation (II)

 The foundation of our terrain starts with just two components: a distance-based shape, and fractal Brownian motion (fBm) for organic variation.

-These two components combine according to this base elevation formula:
+These two components are combined according to this base elevation formula:

 \[e = \frac{k_{fBm} \cdot \text{fBm} + k_d \cdot (0.75 - 2 \cdot d^2)}{2}\]This formula creates a pyramid shape (highest at center, lowest at edges) and then adds noise to roughen its surface.
 Values above zero become land, while values below zero become water.